fifth-postulate/postscript-whisperer/workshop/guide/src/tool/dictionary.md

 There is also a dictionary stack.
 Just like the operand stack the dictionary stack is a stack.
 We saw that you can use `begin` and `end` to push dictionaries onto and pop them from the stack.

-The dictionary stack integrates plays an integral role in PostScript programs.
-Specifically how looks up values bound to names.
-When the PostScript interpreter encounters a name like `/bergen` it will search for a binding in the current, or top-most, dictionary.
+The dictionary stack plays an integral role in PostScript programs.
+Specifically how it looks up values bound to names.
+When the PostScript interpreter encounters a name like `bergen` it will search for a binding in the current, or top-most, dictionary.

 If it finds the key in the dictionary it returns the value bound to it.

 If it can not find the name in the dictionary it begins searching in lower dictionaries on the dictionary stack.

 Interestingly enough, PostScript programs start with a number of dictionaries on the stack.
-The most important one is the **system dict** and it contains all definitions of the PostScript operators!
+The most important one is the **system dict**.
+It contains all definitions of the PostScript operators!

 ## Literal Dictionaries
 Creating a dictionary with the `dict` operator and pushing it on the dictionary stack with `begin` makes it the current dictionary.
 It will be used to bind names to values with the `def` operator.